Last Farewell (BigBang song)

-"Last Farewell" (Korean: 마지막 인사; RR: Majimak Insa) is a song by South Korean boy band BigBang.
+"Last Farewell" is a song by South Korean boy band BigBang.
 It was released through YG Entertainment on November 22, 2007 as the lead single from the quintet's second extended play Hot Issue.
 The song was written by G-Dragon and composed by the member and Brave Brothers.
 Mirroring the success of the group's preceding single "Lies," the song went on to become a chart topper.
 An English version of the song titled "Baby Baby" was included in the quintet's first and second Japanese albums Number 1 and Big Bang, as well in their greatest hits album The Best of Big Bang 2006–2014.

 Background and composition

 With the release of their first extended play, Always in 2007, BigBang began to experiment more with their sound, moving away from their original hip hop roots, and experimenting with electronic music and dance music.
 Their second EP, Hot Issue, released that same year, built on that its predecessor's momentum.
 "Last Farewell," the lead single, was described by Billboard as one of the most blatant pop songs in the group's repertoire, with a "trance-tinged hip pop" sound.
 KpopStarz noted that the single included "some of the clubbiest sounds seen from Big Bang up until this point".
 An English version of the song named "Baby Baby" was included in the quintet's first and second Japanese albums Number 1 and Big Bang, as well in their greatest hits album The Best of Big Bang 2006–2014.